 PHOEBE CONNELLY is a writer in Washington, DC. [emoji]

 CARRIE ELIZABETH COOK is an artist based in Houston.
 Her work is an investigation along the lines of abstract painting, landscape painting, and memorial-making.
 With a directness about her materials, she allows for quick relationships between paint, found images, and objects to form and be later reflected upon.
-Carrie is finishing her MFA at the University of Houston, where she also teaches drawing.
+Carrie just finished her MFA at the University of Houston, where she also taught drawing.
 See her work here.

 TESS DWORMAN is a Brooklyn-based choreographer and performer originally from Oak Park, Illinois.
 She spends her days trying her hand at many things, including janky-but-kind-of-dope jewelry-making, choreographing dances that have little-to-no dancing in them (for example), babysitting Brooklyn-based children, and using her administrative skillz to organize things like CLASSCLASSCLASS.